 Single Customer View by UnifiedVU

-Our primary focus is to build a presentation layer on top of your software to help you bring operational intelligence and let you complete your daily jobs that touch multiple software applications faster.
+Our primary focus is to build a presentation layer on top of your software and data silos to help you bring operational intelligence and let you complete your daily jobs that touch multiple software applications faster.
 We then focus on solving the problem where your customer data is scattered in a large number of software applications.

 According to David’s definition of a CDP,

 A CDP is a marketer-managed system that creates a persistent, unified customer database that is accessible to other systems”.
 This definition has three critical elements:

 – “marketer-managed system”: the CDP is built and controlled by the marketing department, not the corporate Information Technology department.
 Some technical resources will be required to set up and maintain the CDP, but it does not require the level of technical skill of a typical data warehouse project.

 – “creates a persistent, unified customer database”: the CDP creates a comprehensive view of each customer by capturing data from multiple systems, linking information related to the same customer, and storing the information to track behaviour over time.
 The CDP contains personal identifiers used to target marketing messages and track individual-level marketing results.